La Moneda Palace: Architecture

-The Palacio de la Moneda is built in a pure neoclassical style with Roman Doric influences.
-The building's wide, horizontal shape and rectangular composition conveys strength and stability, according to the palace's listing on the UNESCO website.
-Its main façade faces Moneda street, and its rooms are distributed along the transverse and longitudinal axes forming several patios.
+La Moneda is built in a restrained neoclassical style with Roman Doric influences.
+According to the palace's listing on the UNESCO website, its wide, horizontal, rectangular composition conveys strength and stability.
+The main facade faces Moneda Street, and the rooms are arranged along transverse and longitudinal axes that form several patios.
+The architecture website ARQHYS.com states that it is "the only structure in the pure Italian neoclassical style that exists in Latin America."

-Behind this façade lie three patios: the Patio de los Cañones, which functions as an entrance hall; a covered patio; and finally the Patio de los Naranjos, where presidential ceremonies take place.
+Behind the main facade are three patios: the Patio de los Cañones, named for its colonial cannons and serving as an entrance hall; a covered patio; and the Patio de los Naranjos, where major presidential ceremonies take place.

-The architecture website ARQHYS.com states that the Palacio de la Moneda is "the only structure in the pure Italian neoclassical style that exists in Latin America."

-The building has been subject to several modifications throughout the years, made by different presidents.
-The last great restoration of the building was carried out after the 1973 military coup, when large portions of the building were destroyed or damaged.
+The building has been modified repeatedly by successive presidents, and the last great restoration followed the 1973 coup, when large portions were destroyed or damaged.